brexhq/prompt-engineering/README.md

 The model is static and frozen at a point in time, so if you want it to know current information, like the time or the weather, you must provide it.

-If you’re using [the ChatGPT API](https://platform.openai.com/docs/guides/chat/introduction), they delineate hidden prompt content by placing it in the `system` role.
+If you’re using [the OpenAI Chat API](https://platform.openai.com/docs/guides/chat/introduction), they delineate hidden prompt content by placing it in the `system` role.